 If there’s one thing you will discover quickly, it’s that personal training can get busy and quick.
 There may be a slow start to it.
 But one day it will dawn on you.

 “Holy crap, I’ve worked a lot recently.
 When did I go to the gym for a personal workout last?
 When did my gas tank run out so quickly?”

 It’s important to factor in personal time.
-Many trainer will work full time on weekdays and weekends.
+Many trainers will work full-time on weekdays and weekends.
 However, I recommend you take at least one personal day a week.
 Scratch in some time for yourself among the chaos.

 Burnout is very real, even more so in the personal training industry.